-In 2016, included in loans and advances to customers are financial instrument receivables amounting to N\$23.5 million.
-These receivables matured in 2017.
-In the prior year, the bank had a legally enforceable right to set off the recognised amounts and realised the asset and settled the liability simultaneously.
-The $\,$ financial asset and financial liability had thus been offset in the 2016 statement of financial position.
-Refer below for details of the gross financial asset and gross financial liability.

-Group

-2017 N\$'000 2016 N\$'000

-Gross financial asset - 70,060

-Gross financial liability - (46,515)

-Net financial asset included in loans and advances to customers - 23,545

-Refer to note 16 for details of loans and advances to customers.
+No financial assets and financial liabilities had been off-set in the current statement of financial position (2017: Nil).

 3.3.
-Market risk

-The group takes on exposure to market risks.
-Market risks arise from open positions in interest rate and foreign currency and commodity products, all of which are exposed to general and specific market movements.
+Market risk The group takes on exposure to market risks.
+Market risks arise from open positions in interest rate and currency and commodity products, all of which are exposed to general and specific market movements.
 It is the group's policy not to enter into long-term, unhedged fixed interest rate contracts for loans and advances.
 Interest rate structures of deposits reflect the interest rate view and strategy of the ALCO and maturity structures of term deposits are in line with the ALCO policy.
 Interest rate structures are addressed on a monthly basis by the ALCO.
 External market resources are used in the determination of interest rate views by the interest rate committee.
 3.3.1.
-Market risk measurement techniques

-The group employs several measurement techniques to assess potential exposures to market change.
+Market risk measurement techniques The group employs several measurement techniques to assess potential exposures to market change.
 Sensitivity analysis is applied to measure the impact of changes in interest rates.
 This measure is of importance in assessing the exposure of the group's trading portfolio and the effect of such changes on the interest margin.
 Other measurement techniques include comprehensive analysis of maturities, both from the advance and funding perspective.
 3.3.2.
-Foreign currency risk

-The group takes on exposure to the effects of fluctuations in the prevailing foreign currency exchange rates on its financial position and cash flows.
+Foreign currency risk The group takes on exposure to the effects of fluctuations in the prevailing foreign currency exchange rates on its financial position and cash flows.
 Foreign currency risk is managed through the market risk framework as well as the treasury dealing policy, both of which are approved by the board.
 Market risk is managed by closely monitoring the limits as set out in the market risk framework.
 The group follows a conservative approach to the products it deals with, and the approved products as well as the limits thereof are detailed in the dealing limits policy.
 The board sets limits on the level of exposure by currency and in total for both overnight and intra-day positions, which are monitored continuously.
 The traders' limits are a function of responsibility, experience and qualifications.
 Foreign currency risk management is achieved through an automated risk management system, and the limit management is independently administered by the middle office function within the risk department.
 All traders are required to sign off on the applicable policies, must be knowledgeable on its contents, and have them on hand when trading.
 All excesses on limits are immediately flagged, investigated, mitigated, and escalated if required.
 Models and stress tests are used to gain an increased understanding of the market risk environment.
 In addition, foreign exchange positions are managed via stop-loss orders and closing or hedging out unwanted exposure via derivatives or in the spot market.
-Additionally, it is the group's policy to close out all forward and option foreign currency transactions via back-to-back forward and option foreign currency transactions with counterparty banks, which is also diligently monitored by the independent middle office risk function.
+Additionally, it is the group's policy to close out all forward and option foreign currency transactions via back-to- back forward and option foreign currency transactions with counterparty banks, which is also diligently monitored by the independent middle office risk function.